Pritika23/cse284-litegwas/README.md

 ---

-## 3. Run LiteGWAS
+## 3. Run PyGWAS

-LiteGWAS can be run using the following command:
+PyGWAS can be run using the following command:

 ```bash
 python -m litegwas.run \